 The word “certain” in the form’s title means that while the foreign gift giver would be the one paying any tax due, typically it’s the size of the gift that interests the IRS and thus may need to be reported.
 But you won’t know this until you plow your way through the documentation.

-This article hopefully will give you a comprehensive enough look at Form 3520 to determine whether or not it’s something you need to consider for your tax planning purposes, as well as alert you to a couple of situations that you need to be aware of that could prove costly, in the way of penalties or additional taxes.
+This article will give you a comprehensive look at Form 3520, enough for you to determine whether or not it’s something you need to consider for your tax planning purposes.
+It will also alert you to a couple of situations that could prove costly, in the way of penalties or additional taxes.

 PURPOSE OF FORM 3520